nicoalba/pyth-price-solana/README.md

     This `tsconfig.json` defines a compile-first setup for Node16 to emit ES2022 JS to `dist/`, use Node16 module/resolution, and enable CJS/ESM/JSON interop so you avoid common "import/module" errors.

-5. Add these keys to `client/package.json` for the build/run scripts, and an override that avoids websocket issues:

-    ```json
-    {
-      "scripts": {
-        "build": "tsc -p tsconfig.json",
-        "post-and-use": "node dist/client-post-and-use.js",
-        "test": "node -e \"console.log('no tests yet')\""
-      },
-      "overrides": {
-        "rpc-websockets": "7.10.0"
-      }
-    }
-    ```

-6. Create the `.env` file and auto-fill `PROGRAM_ID`.
+5. Create the `.env` file.
 Make sure to fill in your devnet URL, your program ID, and the Pyth feed ID before you run.
 Run from inside `pyth-demo/client`:

     1. Ensure dotenv CLI is available: